paveldroo/sso-service/README.md

 # sso-service
-Build SSO service with Go
+Building SSO service with Go and gRPC